th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 would be universal.
 Only then, the _unification of networking and IPC_ would be complete.

-The third nail in RINA's coffin was _the big one_.
-And in hindsight, we should already have seen that coming with our realization that the application entity was _above the line_.
-We moved FRCP into the application.
+The third change in the architecture was the big one.
+And in hindsight, we should already have seen that coming with our realization that the application entity was _above the line_: we moved FRCP into the application.
 It would be implemented in the library, not in the IPCP, as a set of function calls, just like HTTP libraries.
 Sander was initially skeptic, because to his taste, if a single-threaded application uses the library, it should remain single-threaded.
 How could it send acknowledgements, restransmit packets etc?
 I agreed, but said I was confident that it would work by running the functionality as part of the IPC calls, read/write/fevent.
 And that's how it's implemented now.
 All this meant that Ouroboros layers were not DIFs, and we stopped using that terminology.

 By now, the prototype was running stable enough for us to go _open source_.
 We got approval from IMEC to release it to the public under